 Lecturer in History

-1750), Renaissance Italy, the Venetian and Ottoman Empires in the Mediterranean world, East-West relations in the frontier regions, and the legacies of such interactions in the Modern era.
-Before coming to Purchase College, Dr, Kola taught at Northwestern University, School of the Art Institute of Chicago, Mercy College, and New York University.
+Dr. Kola’s area of expertise and research is the history of Early Modern Europe (1450-1750), Renaissance Italy, the Venetian and Ottoman Empires in the Mediterranean world, East-West relations in the frontier regions, and the legacies of such interactions in the Modern era.
+Before coming to Purchase College, Dr. Kola taught at Northwestern University, School of the Art Institute of Chicago, Mercy College, and New York University.

 “Grain Matters: Food Provisioning in Sixteenth Century Venice and the Eastern

 “From Serenissima’s Centralization to the Self-Regulating Kanun: The Strengthening of Blood Ties and the Rise of Great Tribes in Northern Albania, 15th to 17th Centuries” in Acta Histriae, 25, vol. 2, (2017), 349-374.

 “Aspects of the Economic Policies and Commercial Practices of the Venetian

 Administration in the Littoral Albanian Cities, 1392-1479” in Medievo Adriatico, vol. 4, (2012), 97-112.